 You don’t have to be a “mad scientist in a white lab coat” to put in a claim.

 The criteria can include costs that are incurred as a result of significantly improving existing technologies, systems and processes.
 That is incredibly broad and could apply to a lot of businesses.
-Also, your claim could also include a wide range of related costs, including the payroll cost of the people involved in the R&D work.
+Also, your claim could include a wide range of related costs, including the payroll cost of the people involved in the R&D work.

 Understandably, this is a popular question we hear from businesses.
 No one wants to waste time putting in a claim if it involves more time and cost than what you could receive as a rebate.
 Thankfully, the answer is no. It’s not hard to put in a claim for R&D tax credits because we do all the hard work for you and deal with HMRC on your behalf.

 Many businesses are unaware that Research and Development tax credits even exist.
-Or, if they are aware of them, they may be thinking they can’t put in a claim because they’re not involved with the rather mysterious sounding “research and development”.
+Or, if they are aware of them, they may be thinking they can’t put in a claim because they’re not involved with the rather mysterious-sounding “research and development”.
 This is not true.

 A typical example would be a pharmaceutical company seeking to develop a new medicine.
 In this example, let’s assume that it is a more effective painkiller than what’s currently available on the market.
 Obviously, a great deal of time, human and financial resources will need to be allocated to this project.
-Use of these resources is known as research and development, so they are eligible for R&D tax credit.
+The use of these resources is known as research and development, so they are eligible for an R&D tax credit.

 This is the important thing to keep in mind: R&D is not limited to the pharmaceutical industry or scientists in lab coats.